Procedures

 Fungus Series, 2010

-Studio Moniker created a series of generative participatory installation in which people contribute by following instructions and placing stickers.
+Studio Moniker created a series of generative participatory installations in which people contribute by following instructions and placing stickers.

 Untitled, 1962